Dame Rebecca West is the grand dame on my very short list of “intellectual idols”.

 It was true that there was already shaping in his court a disaster that was to consume us all; but this did not appear to English eyes, largely because Austria was visited before the war only by our upper classes, who in no country noticed anything but horses, and Austrian horses were good.

-She makes the 20th century comprehensible and very few people have been able to do that.
+She helps make the 20th century comprehensible and very few people have been able to do that.
 Orwell did.
 Arthur Koestler did.
-And those in the generations following, giant thinkers and writers like Robert Conquest, Robert Kaplan, Ryzsard Kapuscinski and Christopher Hitchens (who wrote the Introduction to the latest edition of Black Lamb and Grey Falcon) – all acknowledge the debt they owe to her.
+Mikhail Bulgakov did.
+Those in the generations following, thinkers and writers like Robert Conquest, Robert Kaplan, Ryzsard Kapuscinski and Christopher Hitchens all acknowledge how much they owe her.

 To paraphrase W.B.
-Yeats who wrote of Jonathan Swift: “Imitate her if you dare.”
+Yeats who once said of Jonathan Swift: “Imitate her if you dare.”